Casa Montezuma: A Little Slice of Costa Rican Paradise

 One of the unexpected advantages to staying at Casa Montezuma was the abundance of edible foods nearby.
 Coconuts, star fruit, mangoes and plantains all grow on the property.
 Tito even showed us where to find the wild cilantro in the backyard!

 There are a few downsides when it comes to jungle living, though.
 While the bats were awesome at keeping the mosquitoes away we also spent most mornings sweeping their poop off the deck.
 Army ants swept through our house a few times and they’re completely harmless unless you interfere with them.
-So if you step on their trail in your flip flops (like we did) be prepared for some VERY intense, painful bites.
+So if you accidentally step on their trail in your flip flops (like we did) be prepared for some VERY intense, painful bites.

 There were only a few instances where we were concerned during our stay: during some rough nighttime thunderstorms (common in September and October but not in May) and when we found a scorpion hiding in Stink’s dress on the clothesline.
 Those things come with the territory, though, and you just have to roll with the punches.
 As they say in Costa Rica, “Pura Vida” which translates to “pure life!”

 The Verdict: I would absolutely recommend Casa Montezuma to anyone wanting to explore the Pacific Coast of Costa Rica.
-The house isn’t geared toward any specific type of traveler so it’s perfect for anyone looking for an adventure.
+The house isn’t geared toward any specific type of traveler so it’s perfect for anyone looking for an adventure and relaxation.
 I recommend a minimum stay of one week.
 Between wildlife watching, beach bumming and exploring the towns you’ll definitely want to stay more than just a few days.

 Good to Know: There’s a few necessities you should consider bringing: a good flashlight, a reusable water bottle and a reusable shopping bag or backpack.
 All the outlets are American so there’s no need for power adapters if you’re visiting from the US.